-Today, Windows 7’s 2020 retirement date hangs over many organizations like a sword of Damocles.
-With more than 200 million EFS encryption Windows 10 enterprise users and millions more expected in the coming years, the question is: Does EFS encryption Windows 10’s encryption tools fit how government organizations and enterprises work?
+Today, Windows 7’s 2020 retirement date hangs over many organisations like a sword of Damocles.
+With more than 200 million EFS Encryption Windows 10 enterprise users and millions more expected in the coming years, the question is: Does EFS Encryption Windows 10’s encryption tools fit how government organisations and enterprises work?

-EFS encryption Windows 10 is the oldest encryption utility in Windows 10’s arsenal and is available on Windows 10 Professional, Enterprise, and Education editions as well as on Windows Server 2016 and Windows Server 2019.
-With new features, including cryptographic algorithms, added with each major release and some updates, EFS applies modern and secure cryptographic algorithms to files and folders.
+EFS Encryption File System Windows 10 is the oldest encryption utility in Windows 10’s arsenal.
+Encryption file system windows 10 is available on Windows 10 Professional, Enterprise, and Education editions as well as on Windows Server 2016 and Windows Server 2019.
+With new features, including cryptographic algorithms, added with each major release and some updates, encryption file system windows 10 applies modern and secure cryptographic algorithms to files and folders.

-- EFS includes military grade AES-256 Encryption.
+- Encryption File System Windows 10 includes military grade AES-256 Encryption.
 For more about why you need this, see “Communication Security: What Military Grade Encryption Means.”

-- As a built-in utility, EFS offers the ultimate convenience for your IT shop.
+- As a built-in utility, EFS Encryption Windows 10 offers the ultimate convenience for your IT shop.
 No need to install it.
 Just turn it on and pass out instructions.

 - It encrypts both files and folders.

-- Opening EFS files or folders on another computer requires exporting the EFS certificate and key and installing them on that computer.
+- Opening EFS Encryption Windows 10 files or folders on another computer requires exporting the EFS certificate and key and installing them on that computer.